elk-audio/elk-docs/docs/html/_sources/documents/sushi_internal_plugins.md.txt

 They have been developed mostly for internal testing purpose but you could find a use for them in some situations.

+All parameters send-receive values normalized to the range 0.0-1.0.
+Their internal ranges and defaults are listed in parenthesis.

 ## Audio In / Audio Out Plugins

 ### Passthrough